Pie-IX BRT: Construction

 After the project was transferred to the Société de transport de Montréal (STM) in 2017, construction began in November 2018.
-Work beganwith the rebuilding of the underground utilities beneath the boulevard.
+Work began with the rebuilding of the underground utilities beneath the boulevard.
 It was also announced that the Pie-IX BRT would be extended after all to Saint-Martin in Laval, as the provincial government agreed to rebuild Pie IX Bridge to carry the bus lanes across the Rivière des Prairies.
 The total cost of the project was estimated to be $394 million.
-The southern portion axed in 2015 was restored in 2019 when the province announced that the Pie-IX BRT would be extended southward to Notre-Dame Street, with construction to begin in spring 2022 and end in fall 2023.
+The southern portion cancelled in 2015 was restored in 2019 when the province announced that the Pie-IX BRT would be extended southward to Notre-Dame Street, with construction to begin in spring 2022 and end in fall 2023.

 In 2022, it was announced that the launch of the Pie-IX BRT would be phased, with most of the service launching as planning in late 2022.
 The openings of Jean-Talon and Bélanger stations were pushed back to 2023 due to the construction of a pedestrian tunnel to better integrate the BRT service with the future Blue Line extension station.
 Pierre-De Coubertin station was also pushed back to 2023 due to construction delays.
 The overall cost of the project had increased to $472m.